Categorical absorptions of singularities and degenerations: Adherence and categorical absorption of singularities

+is admissible in~$\Db(\cX)$, and therefore, $\cP$ provides a deformation absorption for~$X$.
 Since this is true for any smoothing of~$X$, the subcategory~\mbox{$\cP \subset \Db(X)$} provides a universal deformation absorption. \end{proof}

-\begin{remark} The fact that~$\io_*\rP$ is an exceptional object on the total space of a smoothing is an analog and the limiting case of the fact that the direct image of a~$\P^n$-object to the total space of a deformation is a $(2n+1)$-spherical object, see~\cite{Huybrechts-Thomas}. \end{remark}
+\begin{remark} The fact that~$\io_*\rP$ is an exceptional object on the total space of a smoothing is an analogue and the limiting case of the fact that the direct image of a~$\P^n$-object with respect to the embedding into the total space of an appropriate deformation is a $(2n+1)$-spherical object; see~\cite{Huybrechts-Thomas}. \end{remark}

-Combining Theorem~\ref{thm:intro-pinfty2} with Theorem~\textup{\ref{thm:contractions}} we obtain the following
+Combining Theorem~\ref{thm:intro-pinfty2} with Theorem~\textup{\ref{thm:contractions}}, we obtain the following.

-\begin{corollary} Under the conditions of Theorem~\textup{\ref{thm:contractions}}, if~$\cT \simeq \Db(X)$ for a projective variety~$X$ and~$p = 1$ then the category~$\cP$ constructed therein provides a universal deformation absorption of singularities of~$X$. \end{corollary}
+\begin{corollary} Under the conditions of Theorem~\textup{\ref{thm:contractions}}, if\,~$\cT \simeq \Db(X)$ for a projective variety~$X$ and~$p = 1$, then the category~$\cP$ constructed therein provides a universal deformation absorption of singularities of\,~$X$. \end{corollary}